Tamoghna-Sarkar/liftingscientistwrites/FL-Implemented/FSReal.md

 # FS-Real: Towards Real-World Cross-Device Federated Learning

+**Authors**: Daoyuan Chen, Dawei Gao, Yuexiang Xie, Xuchen Pan, Zitao Li, Yaliang Li, Bolin Ding, Jingren Zhou
+**Conference**: [arXiv preprint arXiv:2303.13363, March 2023]
+**GitHub Summary by**: Tamoghna Sarkar

+## 🌐 Motivation

+Federated Learning (FL) research often assumes homogeneous devices and idealized simulations, but **real-world deployments involve highly heterogeneous mobile devices** (in compute, bandwidth, and availability) and operate at large scales.
+Most FL frameworks fail to capture this complexity, limiting their practical value.

+FS-Real addresses this gap by providing a **scalable, deployable FL system** that supports:

+- **Real Android devices** (e.g., RedMi K40 phones)
+- **Simulated devices** with controllable heterogeneity in compute, memory, and bandwidth
+- **Advanced FL techniques** such as personalization, communication compression, and asynchronous aggregation

+It aims to enable more realistic evaluations of FL algorithms and bridge the gap between theory and deployment.

 ## What This Paper Does

 - Proposes **FS-Real**, a practical system for cross-device Federated Learning (FL) that supports: